 Imagine that you’re watching an artist paint in her studio: She spreads color on canvas, backs up to appraise her work, and then returns to her easel.

 Sometimes she brushes briefly and assesses quickly; other times she paints at length before pausing to reflect.

 But, of course, we’re human, and our perceptions and memories are fallible.
 If a challenging phrase taxes our capacities, we might not hear every aspect of our sound.
-Our timing or intonation could drift, let’s say, and we might not catch it.
+Our timing or intonation could drift, let’s say, and we might not notice.

 Self-recording and Self-perception

 In Chapter 1 of The Musician’s Way, I describe the main benefits of self-recording.
-In this post, I consider specific audio recorders and how we can use them (I’ll touch on video recording in other posts).
+In this article, I mainly consider audio recorders and how we can use them.

 - Zoom H2n.
 Great for self-study recording.

 - Tascam DR-22WL.
 A less-expensive option for self-study recording.

 - Zoom H6.
 Extraordinary 6-track audio recorder with 24 bit, 96K capability.